Love Architecture? Love Film? Then you've come to the right place.

-This site is dedicated to the real life buildings which have engaged and inspired as Supporting Cast, yet have largely gone uncredited.
+This site is dedicated to the real life buildings which have engaged and inspired in feature films but have largely gone uncredited.

 Built speculatively by Skylab Architecture in association with local developers – a method of showcasing a fledgling practice’s work without the need for a sympathetic Client (which was possible in the boom times of the early 2000’s) – the Hoke Family purchased the house not long after completion and were approached by the film production team after the house featured in an architectural publication.
 The decision to proceed is possibly something they have come to regret considering the fanatical nature of Twilight fans.